11 Unique Garden Art Ideas That Are Budget Friendly!

 The other thing I love to look for, are pieces that will carry a memory for you.
 We love to walk through the yard, and stop and remember how some of these pieces have been in our family before they were in the garden (like kids boots, old work boots, loved toys and more)!

-Here are some ideas we hope inspire you to turn your yard or garden into a place that means something special to you and your family for years to come.
+Here are some unique garden art ideas we hope inspire you to turn your yard or garden into a place that means something special to you and your family for years to come.

-1 – Use your kids toys in your garden, rather then get rid of them.
+1 – Use your kids’ toys in your garden rather than get rid of them.

 Do your kids have toys that carry special memories for you?
 Rather then give them away, turn them into a unique planter for your garden.
 Dump trucks are an easy one to plant in, but you could use many toys in various ways (sit a loved doll under a favorite shrub, or make a fairy garden out of an old doll house, etc.